corretto/amazon-corretto-crypto-provider/README.md

 AWS-LC will have FIPS certification.
 As a result, ACCP in FIPS mode only uses a version of AWS-LC that has FIPS certification or it will have in future.

+By providing `-DEXPERIMENTAL_FIPS=true` to `gradlew` you will cause the entire build to be for a "FIPS mode" build, and it uses the same version of AWS-LC as non-FIPS builds.
+This allows one to experiment with APIs and features in AWS-LC that have not yet made it into a FIPS branch/release of AWS-LC, but built in FIPS mode.

 When changing between FIPS and non-FIPS builds, be sure to do a full `clean` of your build environment.

 ##### All targets